 So that the consultants think of nothing else but the good execution of their missions, the managers take over a good part of the rest, starting with the follow-up of the good progress of the project.

 And that's where your workload planning tool comes in!

-Intended to allow managers to maintain control of the project's progress in the field, the software at assignment must allow them to follow several elements at a glance:
+Designed to enable managers to maintain control of project progress in the field, the assignment software must enable them to monitor several elements at a glance:

 But this monitoring only makes sense if it allows managers to easily communicate the right information to the right people involved in the project.
 It is also the role of the workload planning software to facilitate this upward or downward flow of information to the project teams.